ganeti/ganeti/man/gnt-node.rst

 **info** [*node*...]

 Show detailed information about the nodes in the cluster.
-If you don't give any arguments, all nodes will be shows, otherwise the output will be restricted to the given names.
+If you don't give any arguments, all nodes will be shown, otherwise the output will be restricted to the given names.

 LIST